Dharini1191207/S2G6-CapstoneProject-INFO6134/README.md

 Dharini Panchal <1191207>

 # Project Name
-EthiCore
+PureAttire

 # Project Description
-EthiCore is an E-commerce Android Application for modest style, elegance and clothings.
-EthiCore includes wide variety of clothings for every occasion.
-With the help of advaced filters, you may quickly select clothes that fit to your modesty standards.
+PureAttire is an Android e-commerce application offering modest, stylist and elegant clothings.
+PureAttire includes a wide variety of clothing for every occasion.
+With the help of advanced filters, you can quickly select clothes that meet your modesty standards.
 Enjoy secure payment method, rapid shipping and a broad range of sizes and sustainable solutions.

 # Project Data Source
 Firebase

 # List of App Features
 1.
 2.
 3.
 4.